Bjavillo1059/Team-profile-generator/README.md

     - Employee
     - Engineer
     - Intern
-    - Manager
+    - Manager.
-Four total test suites with 15 total test will run when the User runs 'npm run test' function When the test are complete, the User can initiate the application by inputting node Main.js
+Four total test suites with 15 total test will run when the User runs 'npm run test' function.
-    -
+When the test are complete, the User can initiate the application by inputting node Main.js in the intergrated terminal.